 Who doesn’t love making a great list?
-Creating lists can be a very effective and inspiring form of writing.
-They’re also incredibly fun to read!
+Creating lists can be an effective and inspiring form of writing.
+They’re also fun to read!
 We aren’t looking for your grocery list; we’re looking for your life lists.
 A few ideas include 10 Ways to Turn a Day Around, 5 Times I Laughed Uncontrollably, and 15 Things I’d Tell My 15-Year-Old Self.
 Make it funny, make it sweet … the choice is yours.

 Who doesn’t love Instagram?
 As artists and creatives, it’s such a great way to beautifully share our days with others.
 It also serves as a diary to help us document our days.
 In each issue of Bella Grace we feature a few Instagram collections.
 We’re now opening this up to submissions!
-All you need to do is send 15 images that you feel capture your Instagram and a statement about what living a Bella Grace life means to you to [email protected].
+All you need to do is send 15 images that you feel capture your Instagram and a statement about what living a Bella Grace life means to you.
 If selected, you will need to provide high-resolution images that can be printed at 5″ x 5″, 300 dpi.

 IDEAS TO GET YOU STARTED